Power Improvements Map

 The blue circles on the map show how many reliability improvement projects are happening within an area.

-• Click on the circles to see improvement work or use the search bar to discover work in a specific county, city, ZIP code or address.
+• Select the circles to see improvement work or use the search bar to discover work in a specific county, city, ZIP code or address.

-• Then, click on the icons to get more detailed information about the past, present or planned work in those areas
+• Select the icons to get more detailed information about the past, present or planned work in those areas.

-DTE will update the grid improvement data monthly.
-Boundaries shown on the map are approximate and may not represent current conditions, all work, or the exact location, nature or extent of work.
-The map is updated monthly but work is ongoing and can change more frequently.
-Extreme weather could impact the electric system after upgrades.
+DTE updates grid improvement data monthly.
+The boundaries shown on the map are approximate and may not represent current conditions, all work, or the exact location, nature or extent of the work.
+Although the map is updated monthly, ongoing work may change more frequently.
+Extreme weather may also impact the electric system after upgrades.

 The electric circuit that services your home or business may stretch for miles from your location.
 You may not see work happening directly on your street or in your neighborhood, but work happening elsewhere can impact the equipment that delivers power to your home or business, improving your electric reliability.